LuisBenitez13/TipCalc/README.md

 # TipCalc

-This is the code for my tip calculator
+This is the code for my tip calculator. please review.